Annual Enrollment Dates for 2021 Benefits

 - Choose or change your health insurance carrier and network

-- Enroll in or cancel health insurance for yourself or your eligible dependents
+- If eligible, enroll in or cancel health insurance for yourself or your eligible dependents

 - Enroll in, cancel or transfer between dental options (if offered by your agency)